Rent safe and private dog parks hosted by locals

 • Many nuts are unsafe for dogs to eat.
 Macadamia nuts are particularly toxic and can cause weakness, vomiting, tremors, and hyperthermia.

-• Sugar isn't healthy for canines and should be avoided, especially in large amounts.
+• Sugar isn't healthy for canines, especially in large amounts.
 Some pure maple syrup or honey are usually fine in moderation.

-Always check with your veterinarian if you're unsure about the safety of a particular ingredient for your dog — especially if they have any specific dietary restrictions or health conditions!
+Always check with your veterinarian if you're unsure about the safety of a particular ingredient for your dog.
+This is extra important if they have any specific dietary restrictions or health conditions!

 A dog lies next to an empty bowl asking to be fed